Mixed Recycling in Blue or Green Bins (in trash locations)

 - No broken glass or light bulbs.
 Broken glass should be wrapped in two layers of heavy paper for safety and placed in trash bins

-- Bottles, jars and jugs ONLY go in glass recycling bins
+- ONLY Bottles, jars and jugs go in glass recycling bins

-- Remove screw top wine bottle caps and deposit in trash bins
+- Lids and screw caps in trash

 Refundable Cans, Plastic and Glass Bottles in Separated, Labeled Bin (may be in different location than trash/recycling room)

-- Must say OR 10ยข on label or top of can
+- MUST say OR 10ยข on label or top of can

-- Do not crush cans
+- Do not crush cans.
+Broken bottles not allowed.

 Stretchy Plastic Goes into Yellow Bin